-Here’s what to know about the developing controversies.
+Here’s what to know about the controversies over the film.

 The battle for Hong Kong began last March